-WAI YUE IS DIRECTOR OF INCISIVE LAW IN SHIPPING, INTERNATIONAL TRADE AND INSURANCE.
+WAI YUE IS JOINT MANAGING DIRECTOR OF INCISIVE LAW IN SHIPPING, INTERNATIONAL TRADE AND INSURANCE.

 Wai Yue is a litigator specialising in shipping, international trade and insurance disputes.
 Apart from having spent his early years of his career as a lawyer working on complex cases in the High Court and the Court of Appeal in Singapore, working with Singapore’s leading Senior Counsel specialising in shipping and international trade, Mr Steven Chong SC (now Justice of Appeal Steven Chong of the Court of Appeal), Wai Yue has extensive experience of arbitrations in Singapore, London and Hong Kong as well as litigation and mediation across multiple jurisdictions.